Louisiana French: Preservation efforts

+Image gallery

 Recent developments

 Many young adults are learning enough French to understand French music lyrics.
 Also, there is now a trend to use French-language websites to learn the dialect.
 Culinary words and terms of endearment such as "cher" [ʃæ] (dear) and "nonc" (uncle) are still heard among otherwise English-speaking Louisianians.

 An article written online by the Université Laval argues that the state of Louisiana's shift, from an anti-French stance to one of soft promotion has been of great importance to the survival of the language.
 The article states that it is advantageous to invigorate the revival of the language, to better cherish the state's rich heritage, and to protect a francophone minority that has suffered greatly from negligence by political and religious leaders.
 Furthermore, the university's article claims that it is CODOFIL rather than the state itself which sets language policy; the only political stance the state of Louisiana makes is that of noninterference.
 All of this culminates in the fact that outside the extremely southern portions of the state, French remains a secondary language that retains heavy cultural and identity values.

-According to Jacques Henry, former executive director of CODOFIL, much progress has been made for francophones and that the future of French in Louisiana is not merely a symbolic one.
+According to Jacques Henry, former executive director of CODOFIL, much progress has been made for francophones and the future of French in Louisiana is not merely a symbolic one.
 According to statistics gathered by CODOFIL, the past twenty years has seen widespread acceptance of French-immersion programs.
 He goes further to write that the official recognition, appreciation by parents, and inclusion of French in schools reflects growing regard of the language.
 Ultimately the survival of French in Louisiana can only be guaranteed by Louisianan parents and politicians, but that there is still hope.
 Similarly, the state legislature passed the Louisiana French Language Services Act in 2011 with particular mention to cultural tourism, local culture, and heritage.
 The bill sets forth that each branch of the state government shall take necessary action to identify employees who are proficient in French.
 Each branch of the state government is to take necessary steps in producing services in the French language for both locals and visitors.
 This bill is, however, an unfunded state mandate.
 The legislative act was drafted and presented by francophone and francophile senators and representatives as it asserts that the French language is vital to the economy of the state.